-For the past five summers, Watershed Productions in partnership with the Kootenay Express News has organized the Kootenay Summer Shorts Film Festival.
+For five summers, Watershed Productions in partnership with the Kootenay Express News, organized the Kootenay Summer Shorts Film Festival.
 This unique festival celebrated the films and filmmakers of the Kootenays.
 The filmmakers were a mix of ages, backgrounds and range in experience from first-timer to award winning professionals.
 The Kootenay Express Summer Shorts Film Festival enjoyed the ongoing support of Valhalla Pure Outfitters, Bibo, Sidewinders, Reo’s, and other business sponsors over the years.

 Past genres included everything from adventure sports to documentary.
 All films were suitable for an all ages audience.
 Screened outdoors in Lakeside Park on Sunday nights in the summer, this event was free and open to the public.